apache/paimon/docs/content/engines/spark2.md

 {{< unstable >}}

-You are using an unreleased version of Table Store so you need to manually build bundled jar from the source code.
+You are using an unreleased version of Paimon so you need to manually build bundled jar from the source code.

 {{< /unstable >}}